-DOE has done due diligence in keeping abreast of the drilling activities through the Delaware Basin Monitoring Program and has appropriately captured the drilling events that would affect the drilling rate used for the PA.
-In addition, DOE's analysis indicates that even a doubled drilling rate would not affect performance.
-Since the volume of fluids injected, per well, have remained the same since the CCA, EPA agrees that no additional consideration of this is necessary.
-No new information has arisen that would change the potash zone impact on the WIPP site.
-EPA finds this information to be adequate.
+DOE performed due diligence in keeping abreast of the drilling activities through the Delaware Basin Monitoring Program and appropriately captured the drilling events that would affect the drilling rate used for the PA.
+In addition, DOE's analysis indicated that even a doubled drilling rate would not affect performance.
+Since the volume of fluids injected, per well, remained the same since the CCA, EPA agreed that no additional consideration of this is necessary.
+No new information had arisen that would change the potash zone impact on the WIPP site.
+EPA found this information to be adequate.